 - Spin may be a manifestation of “mixed-duality”.

-- Zero-chirality state effectively eliminates the “time effect”, because “time effect” is an objectivation which requires localization/binding which is chirality.
+- Zero-chirality state effectively eliminates the “time effect”, because “time effect” is an objectivation that requires localization/binding which is chirality.
 When chirality is neutralized “time effect” disappears.

 History of Spin